immutable/wallet-contracts/README.md

 To release a new version, make sure to bump the version, tag it, and run `yarn release`.
 The `release` command will publish the `@imtbl/wallet-contracts` package in the "src/" folder, separate from the root package.

+## Contribution

+We aim to build robust and feature-rich standards to help all developers onboard and build their projects on Immuable zkEVM, and we welcome any and all feedback and contributions to this repository!
+See our [contribution guideline](CONTRIBUTING.md) for more details on opening Github issues, pull requests requesting features, minor security vulnerabilities and providing general feedback.

 ## Disclaimers